Minnebar 16 Session Schedule

 Alex Bangs

-Alex Bangs recently moved to the Twin Cities after spending over two decades in Silicon Valley.
-He has been a company founder, and the CTO/CIO for three startups involved in life sciences and healthcare.
+Alex Bangs is a recent transplant to the Twin Cities after spending over two decades in Silicon Valley.
+He is Co-Founder & Chief Product Officer for a new digital health startup, and advisor to multiple startups in healthcare and life sciences including software, devices, diagnostics, and therapeutics.
+Previously, he has been a company founder, and the CTO/CIO for three startups involved in life sciences and healthcare.
 He has developed systems including a simulation platform for pharmaceutical R&D, an analytics platform for healthcare providers, an app for people living with rheumatoid arthritis, and a data science and modeling organization focused on fighting infectious disease.
 Before getting into healthcare, he developed software for analytical decision making and robotics, including the world’s first robot bartender.
-He is currently the Chief Information Officer at Vir Biotechnology and an advisor to multiple startups.

 Nokomis